Education (EDU)

 EDU 6305 - Reading Licensure Practicum - 0 cr.

 Provides 100 hours of practicum experience, with 80 hours of continuous experience in your CSS-identified gap area of K-5, 6-8, and/or 9-12 reading.
+Students work with their reading program advisor to identify their gap area.
+Students apply reading, writing, and literacy pedagogical strategies and interventions from co-requisite courses during the practicum.

 EDU 6340 - Foundations of Literacy - 3 cr.